nikolareljin/home-monitor/docs/README.md

 - [Deployment Guide](deployment.md) – Docker Compose, host helper scripts (`./start`, `./stop`, `./dev`), production hardening, and operations.
 - [Extensibility & Roadmap](extensibility.md) – Adding sensors, Home Assistant automations, and future ideas.

+Run `./update` after pulling to sync the `scripts/script-helpers` submodule (and any future helper dependencies) so the host scripts stay in lockstep.

 > Keep the docs current when adding new integrations or changing the deployment topology.